Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Methods

 \subsection{QeMFi Dataset}

-The diverse ML models built and assessed in this work are benchmarked on the QeMFi dataset \cite{vinod_2024_QeMFi_zenodo_datatset, vinod2024QeMFi_paper}.
+The various ML models built and assessed in this work are benchmarked on the QeMFi dataset \cite{vinod_2024_QeMFi_zenodo_datatset, vinod2024QeMFi_paper}.
 This dataset contains 135,000 geometries of nine chemically diverse molecules, each with several chemical conformers.
-For each geometry, five fidelities are calculated with the TD-DFT formalism with increasing basis set sizes: STO3G, 321G, 631G, def2 SVP, and def2 TZVP.
+For each geometry, five fidelities are calculated with the TD-DFT formalism with increasing basis set sizes: STO-3G, 3-21G, 6-31G, def2-SVP, and def2-TZVP.
 For the rest of this work, these fidelities are referred to by their shorthand such as SVP or TZVP.
-Several QC properties such as ground state energies are included in this dataset.